The ABCs of Education Reform to Stop Recidivism

 Unfortunately, schools in impoverished areas are the entry-point to the school to prison pipeline.
 Instead of being a place to learn and grow out of poverty, they begin the cycle which traps millions of people every year.
 In order to really destroy recidivism, we have to ensure that we increase the graduation rate, and not simply treat schools as holding cells for children.

 For this reason, schools are the perfect place to start.
-The types of educational reform needed are less on the specifics of what is learned in a math or social studies class, and far more so on the hard skills that they need in order to be successful in providing for their basic needs post graduation.
+The types of educational reform needed are less on the specifics of what is learned in math or social studies class, and far more so on the hard skills that they need in order to be successful in providing for their basic needs post-graduation.

 This means that education administrators must carve out space in the curriculums implemented to make room for instructions on household finances, applying for jobs, acing interviews, and having the basic skills necessary to succeed in life as a whole.
 While this may appear to be a herculean challenge, continuing down the current path will present far greater consequences to future generations.